satss/popularityScorer/docs/Solution.md

 ####  Note:
   - Currently, I have also not created a scheduler lock which might be crucial when you have pods running, and you want to assign a job to one particular leader
+  - Currently the user is only able to update a score of the github repository